Key Takeaways:

 Yes, cocaine is highly addictive.
 Its addictive nature stems from its ability to alter brain communication, mainly through the release of dopamine, the neurotransmitter that plays a role in pleasure.
 Dopamine is released in large amounts when cocaine is used, causing intense feelings of euphoria and pleasure.
 This process hijacks the brain’s reward system which results in a strong urge to continue using cocaine.

 Consistent cocaine use often results in tolerance, which is when a person requires larger doses of cocaine over time to achieve the same high they once experienced with smaller amounts.
+Long-term use of cocaine increases the risk of developing tolerance and dependence, and can lead to persistent cravings and withdrawal symptoms that may last for months after stopping.
 This is because the brain becomes accustomed to the increased levels of dopamine and begins to rely on cocaine for pleasure.
 Often, this phenomenon results in cocaine binges, where people abuse cocaine over and over until they run out of their supply, sometimes staying awake for several days.

-The more frequently cocaine is used, the more likely it is that a person will develop a psychological dependence on the drug, also known as cocaine addiction, or cocaine use disorder.
+The more frequently cocaine is used, the more likely it is that a person will develop a psychological dependence on the drug, also known as, or cocaine use disorder.
 After developing an addiction to coke, people experience cocaine withdrawal after they stop using the drug for some time.
 The onset of cocaine withdrawal symptoms varies, occurring anywhere from a few hours to several days after the last use.
+Withdrawal symptoms can be both physical and psychological in nature and are usually moderate to severe.
+Some individuals may experience more severe symptoms, such as intense depression or symptoms related to co-occurring mental health disorders, making detoxification more challenging.

 Common Signs of Cocaine Addiction